quinscape/babel-plugin-track-usage/README.md

 If the *"varArgs"* prop is set to true, the method can have additional parameters to the first statically analyzable one.
 It can also be set to a numeric value specifying how many arguments are captured (`true` is the same as `1`).

+If the *"allowIdentifier"* prop is set to true, arguments can also be plain identifiers, which are captured as `{ "__identifier": "<name>" }`.

+If the *"captureContext"* prop is set, the tracking can grab additional information from the AST relative to the root of the CallExpression.
+If *"captureContext"* is a string(") , it grabs one value.
+If it is an array of string, each string grabs a value, and it returns an array. if it is an object with string keys and string values, the result will be returned in the same object shape.

 All methods calls are identified by a deep-equality comparison of their arguments, which needs to be a javascript literals or object expressions containing literals.